shuki25/smart-chessboard-upython/README.md

 ## Installing Micropython on ESP32

-- Download the latest version of nightly builds Micropython firmware (fixes a particular bug that the chess program depends on) from [here](https://micropython.org/download/esp32/).
+- Download the latest version of nightly builds Micropython firmware (fixes a particular bug that the chess program depends on) from [here](https://micropython.org/download/esp32spiram/).
+The controller board is an ESP32-ROVER-E with SPIRAM for additional memory to run the chess program.
+So the firmware to download would be a file that resembles the following filename from the nightly builds download repository: `esp32spiram-YYYYMMDD-unstable-v1.19.1-xxx-xxxxxxxxx.bin`.
-- Download the latest version of esptool from [here](https://github.com/espressif/esptool)
+- Download the latest version of esptool from [here](https://github.com/espressif/esptool).
+This tool will flash the MicroPython firmware to the ESP32 chip. `esptool.py` is part of `requirements.txt` and should already been installed if you followed the instructions above.

 Program your board using the esptool.py program, found here.